2.2.1 Basics of care

-Lesley calls DHS to advise of the new arrangement.
+Lesley calls Services Australia to advise of the new arrangement.
 Because the parents have come to a specific arrangement to increase Leroy's care in a staggered but foreseeable way over a definable period, it would be appropriate to use a care period of 2 months for each of the periods that Leroy is due to increase their care of Alfreda.
 This ensures the care percentage accurately reflects the care that each parent is providing during each 2 month period.

 Determining the care percentages over a care period of less than 12 months may also be appropriate where a parent's pattern of care is set out in a care arrangement between the parents over a definable period of less than 12 months and the actual care is occurring in accordance with that care arrangement.

 Example: Vishal and Martha have one child, Caitlin.
 There is a care arrangement in place for Caitlin which states that Vishal and Martha are to share the care of Caitlin equally for the next 6 months.
 At the conclusion of the 6 months, the parents agree to come to a new care arrangement.
 The Registrar will determine the care percentages for Vishal and Martha using the 6 month care period provided in the care arrangement.